-- (a) that the respondent shall be ineligible for the award of a practising certificate in future (or for a stated number of years and/or until a specified condition is met); - (b) that a condition shall be imposed on the respondent's eligibility to remain on the register of members or register of students, as applicable; - (c) that the respondent shall be removed from the register of members or register of students, as applicable, and shall be ineligible for reinstatement for a stated number of years and/or until a specified condition has been met; - (d) that the respondent shall be permanently removed from the register of members or register of students, as applicable; - (e) in the case of a member in practice - (i) that their practising certificate be suspended for a stated number of years and/or until a specified condition is met - (ii) that their practising certificate be withdrawn, and that they shall be ineligible to reapply for a practising certificate for a stated number of years - (iii) that their practising certificate be withdrawn and that they shall be permanently ineligible to reapply for a practising certificate; - (f) in the case of a contracted firm, that its contract with the Institute shall be terminated.
+- (a) that a condition shall be imposed on the respondent's eligibility to remain on the register of members or register of students, as applicable; - (b) that the respondent shall be removed from the register of members or register of students, as applicable, and shall be ineligible for reinstatement for a stated number of years and/or until a specified condition has been met; - (c) that the respondent shall be permanently removed from the register of members or register of students, as applicable; - (d) a monitoring review by the Institute to assess the remedial measures undertaken by a member firm or contracted firm in relation to a complaint.
+The Committee may order such a monitoring view to be undertaken at the firm's expense; - (e) in the case of a contracted firm, that its contract with the Institute shall be terminated.